List of Downton Abbey characters: Daisy Parker

 In the final episode of the series, she falls for Andy Parker, the new footman who has been helping at Mr Mason's farm.
 She gets a new hairstyle and announces that she will move into Yew Tree Farm with Mr Mason, while still working at Downton.

 In the 2019 film she and Andy have become engaged, but she shows little enthusiasm for marriage.
-When she discovers that Andy sabotaged a pump because he thought she was flirting with a plumber, she assures him that she was not, and admits that she is impressed by his strength of feeling.
+When she discovers that Andy sabotaged a pump (thereby potentially disrupting the royal family's stay & putting the entire Crawley family into embarrassment) because he thought she was flirting with a plumber, she assures him that she was not, and admits that she is impressed by his strength of feeling.
 She later tells Mrs Patmore that she is ready to start planning her wedding to Andy.

 In the second feature film, Daisy and Andy are married and both living on the farm with Mr Mason.
 In the third film, she succeeds Mrs. Patmore as the cook.
+She alongside Carson & Isobel push back against Sir Hector Moreland's attempts to discriminate against Mary on grounds of her divorce.

+The character of Daisy is modelled after the character of the scullery maids Emily and Ruby from the show Upstairs, Downstairs.